Donald Trump Approval Rating Plummets Further, Just 39 Percent Approve

 However, with the American Health Care Act, nicknamed Trumpcare, 24 million Americans would be left without any health care coverage, something that many are uneasy about and which is helping to knock Trump’s approval ratings down even further.

 Meanwhile, on Tuesday Rasmussen Reports say that those surveyed gave Donald Trump a 46 percent approval rating.
 With Rasmussen Reports polls, they are known for usually having a higher Republican rating.
-But despite this, just like Gallup’s latest poll, Trump still took a three point hit on this survey also as he had an approval rating of 49 percent when surveyed last week, according to Newsweek.
+But despite this, just like Gallup’s latest poll, Trump still took a three point hit on this survey as he had an approval rating of 49 percent when surveyed last week, according to Newsweek.

 Rasmussen Reports approval ratings for Donald Trump showed that 53 percent of adults currently disapprove of the job that he is doing in the White House.
 The sample size that Rasmussen used was also 1,500 adults, like Gallup’s poll.